EVERYTHING THERE IS TO KNOW ABOUT CBD!

 If you are unsure of whether or not you should take CBD, please contact a doctor or a physician before moving forward.
 The effects experienced can be varied per person.
 Please do your research and due diligence before introducing CBD to your everyday life.

 It is best to keep CBD at room temperature or in a refrigerator.
 We recommend as well to leave it out of direct sunlight.
 The most optimal place to store your CBD products are in a place that’s dark, dry, and cool.
 Cannabinoids last the longest in cold conditions.
-If you decide to place your CBD in the fridge and it gets too cold, just run it under warm water and you’ll be good to go.
+CBD Edibles are fine to store in your refrigerator, however it’s not best practice to leave your tincture in the refrigerator for an extended period of time.
+The molecular structure of the tincture can alter after a while if left in a refrigerator for a long time.

 CBD has a shelf life of about 6-12 months depending on the item.